captionpoint/captionpoint-plays/INTIMATE-APPAREL.md

 How yuh know?
 ---
 ## ESTHER:
 I know.
-(George chupses dismissively.)
+---
 Why are you so cross with me?
-You got your ale money and enough for God knows what else.
-Ain't that so?
 ---
+You got your ale money
+---
+and enough for God knows what else.
+---
 ## GEORGE:
 Yes, it yuh nickel.
+---
 How do t'ink that make me feel?
 ---
 ## ESTHER:
 I come here with nothing.